joshua-light/fenwick-tree-rs/README.md

 ## Overview

-`fenwick-tree-rs` is a simple yet useful implementation of the Fenwick tree that can be used as a building block in some of the algorithms (e.g. weighted random).
+`fenwick-tree` provides simple implementation of the Fenwick tree that can be used as a building block in some of the algorithms (e.g. weighted random).

 The basic API is simple and consists of `add` and `sum` methods.
 Here is a quick example:
 ```rust